tenstorrent/tt-metal/models/demos/vgg/README.md

 # Model Architectures
 - VGG11
 - VGG16

-VGG11 and VGG16 currently supports BATCH_SIZE = 1.
+  NOTE: VGG11 and VGG16 currently supports BATCH_SIZE = 1.

 # How to Run
 To run the demo for image classification of the VGG model using ImageNet-1k Validation Dataset, follow these instructions